Climate Solutions Summit, Jackson 2024

 Many mountain towns have set goals or strategies to achieve a “net zero” code by 2030 to support their climate goals.
 But what does net zero mean in this ever-evolving world of clean energy and new technology, and across politically different county lines?
 Learn how a 3-County collaborative of communities in Colorado is taking on the challenge of defining what a “net zero building” is, and learn about the roadmap they are building to align on regional code updates for the next 10 years to achieve their climate goals.

-Mike Staudenmayer, General Manager, Northstar Community Services District; Dan Wilson, PE and Vice President, WES Energy and Environment; Julie Kies, Regional Program Lead for Wood Innovations, US Forest Service.
+Mike Staudenmayer, General Manager, Northstar Community Services District; Tom Wilson, Wilson Engineering Services, PC, and WES Energy and Environment; Julie Kies, Regional Program Lead for Wood Innovations, US Forest Service.

 Renewable wood energy is a smart choice for mountain towns to displace fossil fuels and promote the sustainable management of local forests to be more resilient to wildfire and climate change.
 This session will introduce wood energy options at various scales, how it compares to other energy options, and the environmental and economic benefits that have hooked public and private facilities throughout the U.S. A community in Truckee, CA will share the story of their path to turn biomass from fire risk reduction efforts into sustainable energy for their resort village.
 Learn how wood energy can fit into decarbonizing your community and the grants and technical assistance available to bring projects to bear.